Moesif/moesif-developer-portal/README.md

 ## Running the portal

+There are two docker images available to run:
+* `moesif/dev-portal` runs the frontend
+* `moesif/dev-portal-api` runs the backend

+To run the docker examples, modify the envvars in `distribution/docker/docker-compose.yml` and then run it as:

+`docker-compose up -d`

 ### Source Code Layout

 Within the project, you will see two subfolders: `my-dev-portal` and `my-dev-portal-api`.
 For the project to work, both applications must be running.